michaelahlers/scala-guide/readme.md

 You're a newcomer, a curious and continuing learner, or ~~an engineer who wants a better experience~~ (I'll be honest) you're frustrated and aren't having a good time.
 Especially in that last case, I'm here to help you and want you to give Scala a fair chance.
 You might be surprised at how easy it can make solving difficult problems.

+You all have day jobs, want to get work done, and don't want to be browbeaten by academics.
+For those inclined, there's a world of material for you.
+I expect you to pick up a bit of theory here, but I'll work to keep it to the bare minimum necessary and explain it in terms even I can understand.

 Scala veterans will find this less helpful, but I'd encourage them to contribute to this guide.

 ## The Problem